aqsmith02/paper-betting-tracker/README.md

 ## Betting Strategies
 - Fair average odds: Calculates the vig-free (true) probability for an outcome from every bookmaker, then averages these probabilities to determine a consensus fair payout.
 Identifies betting opportunities where the best available odds offer higher payouts than this fair average suggests the outcome is worth.
 - Z-score: Combines the fair average approach with statistical outlier detection.
-First filters for bets that exceed the fair average threshold, then applies an additional constraint requiring the best odds to be a statistical outlier (Z-score ≥ 2.0) compared to all bookmaker odds for that outcome.
+First filters for bets that exceed the fair average threshold, then applies an additional constraint requiring the best odds to be a certain distance away from the average to be considered profitable.
 This dual-filtering approach targets bets that are both fundamentally undervalued and anomalously priced.
 - Modified Z-score: Uses the same dual-constraint approach as the Z-score strategy but employs a more robust statistical method.
 Instead of using mean and standard deviation (which can be skewed by extreme values), it uses median and median absolute deviation to identify outliers.
-Requires a modified Z-score ≥ 2.0, making it less sensitive to outlier bookmakers that might distort traditional Z-score calculations.
 - Pinnacle edge: Compares available odds against Pinnacle Sportsbook's vig-free probabilities rather than a consensus average.
 Pinnacle is widely considered a "sharp" bookmaker with efficient pricing, so this strategy assumes Pinnacle's odds represent true market value and looks for opportunities where other bookmakers offer significantly better payouts.
 - Random: Control strategy that randomly selects a small number of outcomes (0-5) and places bets on their best available odds, regardless of any mathematical analysis.
 This serves as a baseline to measure whether the analytical strategies actually outperform chance-based betting over time.